Architecture

 ### Modules

-You need two modules to use SDK.
+You need two CMake modules to use SDK.
 First is `CppProcessing::CelanturSDK` that consists of the general interfaces to the SDK and is the entry point for interaction with it.
 Another one is `CppProcessing::common-module` , which consists of multiple definitions, classes and structures.

 Other shared objects do not provide include files because they are transient dependencies of `CelanturSDK` .